 Exercise isn't just good for toning muscles.
 It can help keep the brain in shape, too.

-When kids exercise, their brain releases chemicals called neurotransmitters.
+When kids exercise, the amount and mix of chemicals called neurotransmitters their brain releases change.
 Neurotransmitters include dopamine, which is involved with attention.

 The stimulant medicines used to treat ADHD work by increasing the amount of this same chemical in the brain.
 So it makes sense that a workout can have many of the same effects on children with ADHD as stimulant drugs.